-1. READ THE ENTIRE MANUAL BEFORE STARTING THE INSTALLATION.

-- 2. These instructions are intended as a general guide and do not supersede national, state, or local codes in any way. - 3.
+- 1. READ THE ENTIRE MANUAL BEFORE STARTING THE INSTALLATION. - 2.
+These instructions are intended as a general guide and do not supersede national, state, or local codes in any way. - 3.
 Altering the product, improper installation, or the use of unauthorized factory parts voids all warranty or implied warranty and may result in adverse operation and/or performance or may result in hazardous conditions to service personnel and occupants.
-Company employees or contractors are not authorized to waive this warning. - 4.
-This product should only be installed and serviced by a qualified, licensed, and factory authorized installer or service agency. - 5.
-All "kits" and "accessories" used must be factory authorized when modifying this product.
+Company employees or contractors are not authorized to waive this warning. - 1.
+This product should only be installed and serviced by a qualified, licensed installer or service agency. - 2.
+Only use First Co. approved kits and accessories-when modifying this product.
 Refer and follow instructions packaged with the kits or accessories when installing.